alisopp/streamer_statistics_analyser/readme.md

 needed packages

 * mongoengine
-* pymongo
 * requests
+* jinja2

 and their subpackages.
-install with "python -m pip install PACKAGE"